Haval H5: Australia

-In Australia, it was being marketed as the X-Series, with model names relating to engine size, thus as the X240 and the X200.
+In Australia, it was marketed as the X-Series, with model names relating to engine size, thus as the X240 and the X200.
 The vehicle has passed the European tests regarding environment protection, safety and performance and is entitled for marketing throughout the European Union.
 It is the successor of the Great Wall Haval H3 and both cars are nearly identical, except for their front designs.

 Features

 It uses Mitsubishi 4G63 and Mitsubishi 4G69S4N petrol engines of 2.0 and 2.4 litres, or the 80 kW GW2.5TCI diesel.
 In October 2010, the more powerful 110 kW but smaller (2.0 litres) GW4D20 diesel was added to the lineup.
 The Haval H5 comes with either a five-speed or a six-speed manual transmission, depending on model.
 It uses disk brakes.
 It has three trims: Standard, Luxury and Premium.
 The Premium trim features power windows, power door locks, rear window defrosters, leather seats, power-adjustable driver's seat, six speakers, a DVD player, GPS and a power sunroof all as standard.
 Heated seats are optional.
 Styling of the body and rear end of the Haval H5 is extremely similar to the exterior design of the Isuzu Axiom, with the front end design taking inspiration from the Mazda CX-7.

 Starting from 2011, the variant sold in Australia is no longer the H3, but the facelifted H5, although the 2.4 litre gasoline model is sold as the X240 and is only available in manual transmission, and the 2.0 litre diesel models are available in either automatic or manual transmission and are sold as the X200.

 Four wheel drive: The X200 automatic version (2013) does not feature a low and high range while in 4WD mode.
 The manual version does.

 A pre-facelift Haval H5 front.

 A pre-facelift Haval H5 rear.

 Early facelift of the Haval H5 front.

 A post-facelift Haval H5 Red Label front.

 A post-facelift Haval H5 Blue Label front.